 Plus, even if you can get your recipients to view your imagery, how impactful is it?
 Too often brands resort to stock photography or very generic imagery to convey a scene.
 This just doesn't grab attention, stand our or feel relevant enough to most recipients.

 When done well, imagery will always stand out.
 It can drive an emotional engagement and response more easily than mere words alone.
 Especially with email and the web - it's harder to read on screen than in print for most humans, so often we revert to "scanning" rather than truly reading the copy we are sent.

 But it doesn't mean it is all about the image alone.

 As so many email marketing messages are so generic, you still may struggle to stand out, be memorable or to encourage action from your recipients.
 So testing of layout and design, words vs images is critical.

 Weekly email newsletter publisher Popbitch are testament to this.
 They have nearly half a million subscribers who receive their weekly does of gossip and opinion on showbiz and politics and don't object to the text-only layout and approach.
 Examples like this make a strong case for back-to-basics and focusing on excellent content rather than flash imagery.

 Whatever the answer for your email marketing and audience, you can guarantee it won't be the same as everybody else's.
 Great marketing is always about test and learn, that's the opportunity available to us all - to find the perfect combination words and pictures.

-Steve Kemish is the IDM Educator of the Year 2017 and teaches on numerous IDM courses and qualificaitions.
-Steve leads the IDM Professional Certificate in Email Marketing, helping you to become a specialist in email marketing, gaining an understanding of how to plan, create and evaluate effective ROI-driven email marketing campaigns.
-Check out our full portfolio of email marketing training courses and qualifications.
+Steve Kemish is the IDM Educator of the Year 2017 and teaches on numerous IDM courses and qualifications.
+Steve leads the IDM Award in Email Marketing, helping you to become a specialist in email marketing, gaining an understanding of how to plan, create and evaluate effective ROI-driven email marketing campaigns.